seagle0128/doom-modeline/README.md

 ## Customize

+Run `M-x customize-group RET doom-modeline RET` or set the variables.

 ``` emacs-lisp
 ;; How tall the mode-line should be.
 It's only respected in GUI.
 ;; If the actual char height is larger, it respects the actual height.